blahosyl/enlightened-publishing/README.md

 >[!IMPORTANT]
 > Do not take `index.html` out of the folder, or change the folder structure in any way, as this may break the file paths defined in the project.

+### Fork the repository

+You can fork the repository by following these steps:

+1. Log in to [GitHub](https://github.com/) (if you don't have a GitHub account yet, you can [create one](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github) for free)
+2. Navigate to the project website [https://github.com/blahosyl/academic-publishing](https://github.com/blahosyl/academic-publishing)
+3. Click on **Fork** in the upper right part of the screen.
+4. On the next page you have the possibility to change the repsitory name.
+To do this, simply write your desired name in the text field in the center part of the screen.
+You can also leave the name as it is.
+5. Click **Fork** in the bottom right part of the screen.

+>[!TIP]
+>If you do rename the repository, make sure to keep the [GitHub naming conventions](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Naming-Repos.md) in mind.

 ### Deployment on GitHub Pages

 The site was deployed on GitHub pages using the steps below.
-You can follow the same steps to deploy it on your GitHub account after you have forked or copied the contents.
+You can follow the same steps to deploy it on your GitHub account after you have forked the repository.

 1. Log in to [GitHub](https://github.com/) (if you don't have a GitHub account yet, you can [create one](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github) for free)
 2. Navigate to the project website [https://github.com/blahosyl/academic-publishing](https://github.com/blahosyl/academic-publishing)